wp-e-commerce/WP-e-Commerce/readme.txt

 == Changelog ==
 = 3.8.9 =
 * New: Additional columns can now be added to Store Sales page via filter hook.
+* New: Additional filters for purchase log notification classes.
 * New: Allow devs to filter the list of accepted credit cards in PayPal Pro.
 * New: Filters to enable image scaling (versus cropping).
+* New: Hook to modify the product table on transaction results and purchase receipts.
+* New: Make buy now button's html output filterable.
 * New: More flexibility in role management.
 * New: New Hook for cancelling subscriptions with Memebers Access.
 * New: Pagination UI for product variations.